 What is BPCI – Advanced?

 BPCI-Advanced began on October 1, 2018 and will run its entirety, through December 31st, 2023.
-This is a voluntary, single risk track, bundled payment program that incentivizes hospitals and physicians to work together to improve quality [PDF] and costs for any of the selected 33 clinical episodes or "bundles."
+This is a voluntary, single risk track, bundled payment program that incentivizes hospitals and physicians to work together to improve quality and costs for any of the selected 31 Inpatient clinical episodes and or 4 Outpatient clinical episodes or “bundles.”

 The "bundle" includes the acute care episode or procedure and the 90-day post-acute period.
 The hospital takes responsibility for coordinating the care and has financial risk for the quality and cost of care.
 If financial performance is better that the CMS targets, hospitals may receive additional payments from CMS; if not, hospitals will owe money to CMS.